 First I categorized the puzzles from easy to hard.
 The last thing you want to do is create extremely easy puzzles or very hard ones.
 Either way is not going to be fun for the players.
 You need to find something that is challenging but at the same time something that anyone can solve.

 It is also important to find puzzles that match your storyline.
 For e.g. If your storyline is about “Escape from the Dracula castle”, you should use some old-school puzzles (like paper, locks, chains, scissors, keys, text mirroring, invisible inks, wooden boxes, etc.).
 It won’t be suitable to use smartphones, internet, digital watches, and other modern technology.
 That’s like mixing two different styles.
 Old-school puzzles can be even more interesting than using apps and another tech.

 Are you wondering what kind of puzzles I made?
 Click here to see all of them, in no particulate order (putting them together and making them functional is explained in the next chapter).

 3. Putting the Puzzles together

 Actual escape rooms go through a lot of testing and modifications before they are ready for the public.
 But for this one, you only have one chance to make it work.
 Probably you are not going to test the game before your loved ones get to play it.
-That being said, have in mind that you must minimize the possibilities of making an error.
-The best way to do this is to create an organizational chart or simply grab this ready to play escape room kit.
+That being said, have in mind that you must minimize the possibility of making an error.
+The best way to do this is to create an organizational chart or simply grab this ready-to-play escape room kit.